pytorch/torchchat/README.md

 for mobile and runner, if we can get a C/C++ tokenizer

-### Raspberry Pi 5 instructions

-Expanded version of digant's note.
+&nbsp;

+---

+&nbsp;

-# Acknowledgements
+## Acknowledgements

-A big thank you to

-* Georgi Gerganov and his [GGML](https://github.com/ggerganov/ggml) project that helped shine a spotlight on community-based enablement, and inspired so many other projects.
+* Georgi Gerganov and his [GGML](https://github.com/ggerganov/ggml) project shining a spotlight on community-based enablement and inspiring so many other projects.
 * Andrej Karpathy and his [llama2.c](https://github.com/karpathy/llama2.c) project.
 So many great (and simple!) ideas in llama2.c that we have directly adopted (both ideas and code) from his repo.
-You can never go wrong by following Andrej's work!
+You can never go wrong by following Andrej's work.

-* my colleague and friend Bert Maher and [llama2.so](https://github.com/bertmaher/llama2.so) who build on Andrej's llama2.c and closed the loop on llama models.
-The llama2.c integration with AOT Inductor comes from Bert's repo.
+* Bert Maher and his [llama2.so](https://github.com/bertmaher/llama2.so), which built on Andrej's llama2.c and closed the loop on Llama models with AOTInductor.

-* my colleagues and friends Christian Puhrsch, Horace He, Joe Isaacson, and many more for their many contributions in Accelerating GenAI models in the *"Anything, Fast!"* blog series, and in particular Horace He for [GPT, Fast!](https://github.com/pytorch-labs/gpt-fast) that we have directly adopted (both ideas and code) from his repo.
+* Christian Puhrsch, Horace He, Joe Isaacson and many more for their many contributions in Accelerating GenAI models in the *"Anything, Fast!"* pytorch.org blogs, and, in particular, Horace He for [GPT, Fast!](https://github.com/pytorch-labs/gpt-fast), which we have directly adopted (both ideas and code) from his repo.

-* my colleagues and friends Bert Maher, Scott Wolchok, Bin Bao, Chen Yang, Huamin Li and Mu-Chu Li for a great collaboration in building AOT Inductor for CPU, internal use cases and an experimental AOTI-compiled inference version of [nanoGPT](https://github.com/karpathy/nanoGPT).
+* Bert Maher, Scott Wolchok, Bin Bao, Chen Yang, Huamin Li and Mu-Chu Li for great collaborations in building AOTInductor for CPU including for [nanoGPT](https://github.com/karpathy/nanoGPT).

+&nbsp;

+## Contributing

+We welcome any feature requests, bug reports, or pull requests from the community.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

+&nbsp;

+## License

+Torchat is released under the [BSD 3 license](./LICENSE).
+However you may have other legal obligations that govern your use of other content, such as the terms of service for third-party models.